How to Wear Lace Trend for Women Over 40, 50, 60

 - 4. Bright Colored Lace: This is one of the new trends in lace.
 The trick with colored lace is to get something that’s bright, yet deep, like the green Valentino pantsuit in the link.
 However, you must avoid neon brights, which are only good for teenagers.
 Actually, almost any color other than neon will revive your old outfits in a heartbeat.
 But, keep in mind that too much pastel lace will make you look like an Easter egg, and lace that’s too bright (neon) will make you look like an aging punk rocker.

 Well... aging punk rocker is not a horrible look although neon will highlight your wrinkles when it's near your face.
 Keep neon to a minimum.

 There are some pitfalls with lace that you should avoid.

-- Satin and lace can look like a slip or a nightgown.
+- Satin and lace together can sometimes look like a slip or a nightgown.

 - Tiers of lace can make you look childish and fat.

 - Lace worn with a print must blend or complement the pattern.